JMDKC/jmdkc.github.io/_posts/2018-12-16-elmgreen-dragset-whitechapel.md

 While the Paris diving boards and chrome taps were gleamingly antiseptic, the Whitechapel Pool is a little bit grungy, with wooden wall bars, dirty tiles and worn benches around a grime-ringed basin.
 All pleasantly offset by a single strip of neon on one of the pool’s sides.
 The reconstruction is almost convincing, though the tiles sound a bit hollow when you knock them.

 It seemed a bit more like an Instagram opportunity than a searing social comment at first glance.
-Though, to be fair, in their Q&A the artists seemed very nice and down to earth, and gave an explanation for this that was modest and surprising:
+Though, to be fair, in their Q&A the artists seemed very nice and down to earth, and gave an explanation for their avoidance of polemic that was modest and surprising:

 > We don’t mind people coming up with a different perception of our works.
 We’ve had people coming up with their own interpretations and it’s much better than ours!
 There’s a certain degree of openness.
 People can make the ending or the conclusion on their own.
 I prefer my activism to be outside my art production.

 Elmgreen & Dragset are biting their tongue by not going all out with the politics, I suppose.
 They made a spectacular and pleasing installation out of quite a sad subject: the privatisation of public leisure.
-How many residents around the gallery, for whom a Shoreditch House membership isn’t an option, feel like they can afford to go and have a swim in a pool?

-Then again, most of the artists’ audience would be most likely to lounge around that rooftop pool than swim in their local leisure centre.
+Then again, most of the artists’ Whitechapel audience would be more likely to lounge around the pool at Shoreditch House up the road than take a swim in their local leisure centre.
+So what does it matter?

 ### Other Highlights